Rajat117/aws-guide/CloudFormation/Overview.md

 You can assign ec2 instance,security-groups & soon.., change their configuration & much more.

 # Benefits
-- We can use the same template with a little bit of twek if we wanted again.(Saves lot of time).
+- We can use the same template with a little bit of tweak if we wants it again.(Saves lot of time).
-- Declarative programmin.(Don't have to worry about ordering & filtering).
+- Declarative programming.(Don't have to worry about ordering & filtering).
 - You can have separate file for each stack.(So its not a tightly coupled system).
     - EC2 stack
     - VPC stack